 When a man reaches about age 25, his prostate begins to grow.
 This natural growth is called benign prostatic hyperplasia (BPH) and it is the most common cause of prostate enlargement.
 BPH is a benign condition that does not lead to prostate cancer, though the two problems can coexist.

 Although 50% to 60% of men with BPH may never develop any symptoms, others find that BPH can make life miserable.
+The symptoms of BPH include:

 - a hesitant, interrupted, weak urine stream